afni/Post_doc_position_available/README.md

 #### Desired background

 + Scientific computing, particularly the use of C/C++ and Python.
 + Experience in graphics development (or a desire to learn it).
-Examples of relevant software would include Vulcan, WebGL, or Unity.
+Examples of relevant software would include Vulkan, WebGL, or Unity.
 + Experience in computational linear algebra.
 + An interest in "problem solving" both independently and collaboratively.